Learn why you should use VAKT and how exactly to do so to teach children new concepts, from letters to numbers.

 Otherwise, chalkboard and white board do really well too.

 TRACE: Have your child copy over top of your letter (kinesthetic & visual) while saying the sound at the same time (auditory), SOS.
 You may have to guide your child’s hand large.

 COPY: During this step, your child has to write the letter on his or her own without tracing.
 You may still leave the model and trace letter visible for your child to see.

 If your child incorrectly writes the letter or produces the sound incorrectly, return to the model and trace steps.
 Continue to keep return to these steps until your child can produce the sound and written letter on his or her properly.

 Your child is asked to write the letter large from his own memory.
 He or she must use SOS while writing the letter (visual, auditory, kinesthetic, tactile).
-If you child does not say the correct phonics sound or write the correct letter from, return to the model/ trace step again.
+If your child does not say the correct phonics sound or write the correct letter form, return to the model/ trace step again.

-Young children under the age of 5 may do better with using writing utensils such as their finger, paint brushes, chunky sidewalk chalk, and chunk crayons.
+Young children under the age of 5 may do better with using writing utensils such as their finger, paintbrushes, chunky sidewalk chalk, and chunk crayons.

 Try doing some SOS on a wall in the dark.
 Kids like variety, but don’t we all.
 The more modalities and mediums you use, the more senses you will utile and help to commit the skill to memory.
-But just remember, please write it LARGE!!!

 The same can be done with learning the numbers and sight words.
 I have also used this method to teach basic math facts of addition, subtraction, multiplication, and division.
 The best part of this method is, it works!